-The very best thing you can do when starting your Curly Girl journey is simply to co-wash.
+First thing first, it’s important to simply to co-wash.
 Co-washing means to wash your hair using conditioner only.
 Give my Curly Girl Method Step By Step Guide a read if you’re just starting out.

 A good co-wash should be light in texture and not too creamy and heavy.
 Save these for regular or deep conditioning.

-You can get many others directly from Amazon like As I Am Coconut CoWash Cleansing Conditioner or Eden Bodyworks All Natural Coconut Shea Cleansing Co-Wash but you don’t need to spend a fortune.
-You can get supermarket brands such as the Sainsbury Apple conditioner.
+Of course, you don’t need to spend a fortune on conditioners.
+You can even get supermarket brands such as the Sainsbury Apple conditioner.
 It’s only 75p!

 As mentioned above, your hair may at first seem worse when starting your Curly Girl Journey.
 Years of damage caused by hair straighteners simply won’t go away overnight and your hair may feel brittle, waxy or heavy.